 Our amended and restated memorandum and articles of association provide that in no event will we redeem our public shares in an amount that would cause our net tangible assets to be less than \$5,000,001.
-In addition, our proposed initial business combination may impose a minimum cash requirement for (i) cash consideration to be paid to the target or its owners, (ii) cash for working capital or other general corporate purposes or (iii) the retention of cash to satisfy other conditions.
+In connection with the Business Combination, we will submit to our shareholders a proposal to amend our amended and restated memorandum and articles of association to remove this requirement.
+In addition, pursuant to the Business Combination Agreement, the parties' obligation to consummate the Business Combination is subject to the condition that there will be not less than \$170,000,000 of available closing acquiror cash, comprised of the aggregate cash proceeds from our trust account, together with the net cash proceeds from the common equity PIPE financing and the convertible notes financing (each as described in the Form S-4), after deducting any amounts paid to our public shareholders that exercise their redemption rights in connection with the Business Combination.
+In the event the Business Combination is not is not consummated, an alternative proposed initial business combination may impose a minimum cash requirement for (i) cash consideration to be paid to the target or its owners, (ii) cash for working capital or other general corporate purposes or (iii) the retention of cash to satisfy other conditions.
 In the event the aggregate cash consideration we would be required to pay for all Class A ordinary shares that are validly submitted for redemption plus any amount required to satisfy cash conditions pursuant to the terms of the proposed initial business combination exceed the aggregate amount of cash available to us, we will not complete the initial business combination or redeem any shares, and all Class A ordinary shares submitted for redemption will be returned to the holders thereof.
-We may, however, raise funds through the issuance of equity-linked securities or through loans, advances or other indebtedness in connection with our initial business combination, including pursuant to forward purchase agreements or backstop arrangements we may enter into following consummation of our initial public offering, in order to, among other reasons, satisfy such net tangible assets or minimum cash requirements.
+We may, however, raise funds through the issuance of equiry-linked securities or through loans, advances or other indebtedness in connection with our initial business combination, including pursuant to forward purchase